-- Position Types are classified as "D" for Direct or "A" for Administrative.
+- interim shelter assistance, move-in costs, landlord incentives, and other housing related costs allowed under the Bringing Families Home program. - (2) Position Types are classified as "D" for Direct or "A" for Administrative.
 Direct services positions include staff who are integral to service delivery and may include staff who provide direct face-to-face service to clients and/or staff who supervise/manage direct service personnel.
-Administrative positions include staff that support service delivery and whose activities and functions can be directly allocated to the program. - (2) For hourly employees, Full-Time Equivalent (FTE) is defined as the amount of time (stated as a percentage) the position will be providing services under the terms of this Agreement.
+Administrative positions include staff that support service delivery and whose activities and functions can be directly allocated to the program. - (3) Maximum hourly rate which will be permitted during the term of this Contract; employees may be paid at less than maximum hourly rate.
+Total salary is based on estimated cost, not maximum hourly rate. - (4) For hourly employees, Full-Time Equivalent (FTE) is defined as the amount of time (stated as a percentage) the position will be providing services under the terms of this Contract.
 This percentage is based upon a 40-hour work week.
-For salaried employees, FTE is defined as the amount of time (stated as a percentage) the position will be paid for under the terms of this Agreement, regardless of the number of hours actually worked. - (3) Maximum hourly rate which will be permitted during the term of this Agreement; employees may be paid at less than maximum hourly rate.
-Total salary is based on estimated cost, not maximum hourly rate.

-- Employee Benefits include contributions to 401k or retirement plans; health insurance; dental insurance; life insurance; long-term disability insurance; payroll taxes such as FICA, Federal Unemployment Tax, State Unemployment Tax, and Workers' Compensation Tax, based on the currently prevailing rates; and expense for accrued vacation time payout, for a separated employee, limited to the actual vacation time accrued during the fiscal year in which the expense is claimed, minus the actual vacation time used by the employee during said fiscal year.
-The overall benefit rate shall not exceed twelve and a half percent (12.5%) of the actual salary expense claimed. - (5) Indirect costs include administrative costs not directly charged to the program including overhead, human resources, information technology.
-Indirect costs are based on ten percent (10%) of salaries, benefits, services and supplies, and operating costs.
-In the event the indirect cost rate is reduced, the reduction shall be afforded to ADMINISTRATOR and the budget amended accordingly.
-CONTRACTOR shall provide notification to ADMINISTRATOR of any changes in the rate. - (6) Services and supplies shall include office expenses, program expenses, telephone and internet usage expenses, and independent audit expenses. - Operating expenses shall include facility lease/rental, equipment lease/rental, insurance, and transportation. - Housing and utilities expenses shall include housing financial assistance for eligible Ukrainians including, but not limited to, rental assistance and utility payments. - The annual budgets are estimated and subject to modification per Subparagraph 11.3 of this Attachment A, providing that such modifications do not change the COUNTY's maximum funding obligation as stated in Subparagraph 20.1 of this Agreement. - 11.2 Expenses for extra pay, including but not limited to, overtime, stipends, bonuses, staff incentives, severance pay, etc. shall not be eligible for reimbursement under this Agreement unless authorized in writing by ADMINISTRATOR.
-Such authorization shall be considered as an exception and may be approved, on a case- by-case basis, at the sole discretion of ADMINISTRATOR.
+For salaried employees, FTE is defined as the amount of time (stated as a percentage) the position will be paid for under the terms of this Contract, regardless of the number of hours actually worked. - (5) Employee Benefits include Medical Insurance, Workers Compensation Insurance, 401(k) Contributions, payroll taxes, and expense for accrued vacation time payout, for a separated employee, limited to the actual vacation time accrued during the fiscal year in which the expense is claimed, minus the actual vacation time used by the employee during said fiscal year.
+The overall benefit rate shall not exceed 28.18% of the actual salary expense claimed. - (6) Services and supplies expenses shall include costs related to independent audit, translation services, office and program supplies. - Operating expenses shall include costs related to office lease, equipment lease, utilities, communications, mileage, insurance, and human resources expenses (i.e., non-staffing costs associated with the recruitment and retention of employees associated with the program). - (8) Mileage is limited to the amount allowed by IRS. - (9) The annual budgets are estimated and subject to modification per Subparagraph 15.3 of this Attachment A, providing that such modifications do not change the COUNTY's maximum funding obligation as stated in Subparagraph 20.1 of this Contract.